 Mediacom Communications Corporation ("MCC," and collectively with its subsidiaries, "we," "our" or "us") is a holding company, and does not have any operations or hold any assets other than investments in, and advances to, its wholly-owned subsidiaries, Mediacom Broadband LLC ("Mediacom Broadband") and Mediacom LLC.
-The various operating subsidiaries of Mediacom Broadband and Mediacom LLC ("Mediacom Broadband Group" and "Mediacom LLC Group," respectively, and together the "Operating Subsidiaries") conduct all of our consolidated operations and own substantially all of our consolidated assets.
-The Operating Subsidiaries are separate and distinct legal entities and have no obligation, contingent or otherwise, to make funds available to Mediacom Broadband or Mediacom LLC.
+The principal operating subsidiaries of Mediacom Broadband and Mediacom LLC ("Mediacom Broadband Group" and "Mediacom LLC Group," respectively, and together the "Operating Subsidiaries") conduct all of our consolidated operations and own substantially all of our consolidated assets.